Pan dulce

-Pan dulce comes in different shapes, colors and sizes as pictured above.
+Pan dulce comes in different shapes, colors and sizes.

-Pan dulce, literally meaning "sweet bread", is the general name for a variety of Mexican pastries.
+Pan dulce (/es-419/; lit. 'sweet bread') is the general name for a variety of Mexican baked goods.
 They are inexpensive treats and are consumed at breakfast, merienda, or dinner.
-The pastries originated in Mexico following the introduction of wheat during the Spanish conquest of the Americas and developed into many varieties thanks to French influences in the 19th century.
+These baked goods oftentimes are created with intent to derive meaning from people, animals, and objects.
+The baked goods originated in Mexico following the introduction of wheat during the Spanish conquest of the Americas and developed into many varieties thanks to French influences in the 19th century.